Travel in Austria

 Please note: During the summer, children up to the age of 15 can travel on public transport for free.
 In addition, if you purchase a 72-hour ticket, there is a benefit of free travel for two children up to the age of 15 when they travel together with the ticket holder.
 The 72-hour ticket also provides discounts on admission to attractions in the city.

-Unfortunately, Google Maps does not work in conjunction with public transport in Graz, so you have to download a separate app to see the timetables of the public transport lines and plan your route efficiently and simply.
-The most popular app is called Quando Graz.
+You can either use Google Maps to navigate through the city or download a separate app to see the timetables of the public transport lines and plan your route efficiently and simply.
+The most popular app is called GrazMobil.

 • Link to download for Android